mrcoder-de/fabrik/README.md

 # Just the Prompts

 Fabrik is a German translation of the prompts from the popular [fabric](https://github.com/danielmiessler/fabric) tool by Daniel Miessler.
 I'm not trying to duplicate the functionality of the application.
 I'm just interested in the excellent prompts.
-Please don't expect to find any python code here!
+Please don't expect to find the original tools here!

 Instead, I plan to simply host the prompts as static files in an NGINX server (in a separate project) in order to make them more accessible for various use cases.